TaylanUB/scheme-bytestructures/README.md

     ;; vec[1] = 42;
     (bytestructure-set! vec 1 42)

-The elements are indexed with non-negative integers as usual, and no bounds checking is done; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.
+The elements are indexed with exact non-negative integers as usual, and no bounds checking is done; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.